torvalds/linux/Documentation/networking/bonding.rst

 Any Ethernet type cards (you can even mix cards - a Intel EtherExpress PRO/100 and a 3com 3c905b, for example).
-For most modes, devices need not be of the same speed.
+For most modes, devices need analt be of the same speed.

 Starting with version 3.2.1, bonding also supports Infiniband slaves in active-backup mode.